 TTYPEn Keywords The value field for this indexed keyword shall contain a character string giving the name of field n.
-It is strongly recommended that every field of the table be assigned a unique, case-insensitive name with this keyword, and it is recommended that the character string be composed only of upper and lower case letters, digits, the underscore ('\', decimal 95, hexadecimal 5F) and hyphen ('-', decimal 45 or hexadecimal 2D).
+It is strongly recommended that every field of the table be assigned a unique, case-insensitive name with this keyword, and it is recommended that the character string be composed only of upper and lower case letters, digits, and the underscore ('-', decimal 95, hexadecimal 5F) character.
+Use of other characters is not recommended because it may be difficult to map the column names into variables in some languages (e.g., any hyphens, '' or '+' characters in the name may be confused with mathematical operators).
 String comparisons with the TTYPEn keyword values should not be case sensitive (e.g., 'TIME' and 'Time' should be interpreted as the same name).

-TUNIT Keywords The value field shall contain a character string describing the physical units in which the quantity in field n, after any application of TSCALn and TZEROn, is expressed.
+TUNITn Keywords The value field shall contain a character string describing the physical units in which the quantity in field n, after any application of TSCALn and TZEROn, is expressed.
 Units must follow the prescriptions in §4.3.